Coimbatore bypass: Western Bypass

 In 2010, an announcement was made in the State Budget to build a Western Ring Road at a cost of ₹ 2.84 billion for 26 km.
-The proposed road would have been from Madukarai near ACC Cement industry, starting on Palakkad Road connecting Mettupalayam Road via Perur Road, Marudamalai Road(Bharatiyar University) and Thadagam Road(kanuvai).
+The proposed road would have been from Madukarai near ACC Cement industry, starting on Palakkad Road connecting Mettupalayam Road via Perur Road, Marudamalai Road (Bharatiyar University) and Thadagam Road (Kanuvai).

 In 2011, the Government of Tamil Nadu and the Highways and Minor Ports Department announced the construction of a 26 km long Western Bypass from Kuniamuthur to Thudiyalur.
 The road would help connect people going from Madukarai, and Palakkad to Marudamalai, Thadagam, Thudiyalur and Anaikatti.
 The proposed road would be 45 m wide with paved shoulders on both sides and would cost ₹ 1.3 billion to build.
 In May 2012, the Highways Department and Local Planning Authority announced that a freeze had been imposed to prevent new land approvals in the area as land acquisition for the road construction was to begin soon.
 Residents of Thudiyalur opposed the road as it required demolition of their homes.
 The following November, it was announced that the road would terminate at Narasimhanaickenpalayam instead of Thudiyalur to minimise acquisition of land.

 In 2012, the government finally decided to abandon the project in favour of an eastern road that connected Mettupalayam Road with Avinashi Road and the existing L&T bypass.
 In 2014, the department changed the road design again.
 The proposal was that the road would terminate at Narasimanaickenpalayam instead of Thudiyalur.
 On both occasions, officials said they were changing the design to reduce private land acquisition.

 In 2021, land acquisition process started.
 So far (till July 2021) 50 percent of land acquisition has been completed and road construction will start after 80 percent of land acquisition is done.
-The total work divided into three phases, government has released 171 crore Rs for first phase of acquisition and construction.
+The total work was divided into three phases, and the government has released 171 crore Rs for the first phase of acquisition and construction.